dkrautschick/aiven/README.md

 ![Screenshot03](https://github.com/dkrautschick/aiven/blob/main/screenshots/AivenKafkaWalkThrough_screenshot03.jpg)

-You also have the possibility to select the cloud vendor underneath and many other settings.
+You have the possibility to select the cloud vendor underneath and many other settings.
-For this demo you can go with whatever you want.
+For this demo, you can go with the default settings.
 The setup for Grafana and InfluxDB is similar.
 Choose your prefered name and go with the defaults.

 ![Screenshot04](https://github.com/dkrautschick/aiven/blob/main/screenshots/AivenKafkaWalkThrough_screenshot04.jpg)

-Now you can observe the creation and the status of all services in the "Services" page and wait a few moments until everything is deployed and in green status "Running" to be sure that everything is ready to go.
+Now you can observe the creation and the status of all services in the "Services" page.
+Wait a few moments until everything is deployed and in green status "Running" to be sure that everything is ready to go.

 ![Screenshot05](https://github.com/dkrautschick/aiven/blob/main/screenshots/AivenKafkaWalkThrough_screenshot05.jpg)